-If you’re a business owner, then you know there is a massive difference between starting a business and building a business.
-And the gap between a great idea and a great business is a tough one to close.
+If you’re a business owner, then you know there is a massive difference between starting a business and growing a business.
+And the gap between a novel idea and a successful business is a tough one to close.

 Step 1: Start with the demographics

 Why is this important?
-Because speaking to a millennial that lives in Los Angeles is night-and-day different than speaking to a baby boomer living in the Midwest.
+Because speaking to a millennial who lives in Los Angeles is night-and-day different than speaking to a baby boomer living in the Midwest.
 And speaking to someone with immense amounts of disposable income is vastly different than addressing someone whose primary intent is to be frugal and even thrifty with their money.

 Step 2: Create a character